The 50mm lens is my favorite lens. I can use this lens for portraits, events, street photography, etc.

 The various sensor sizes will create different viewing angles when used on cameras with sensors of different sizes (assuming the lenses used have the same focal length and can be used in all cameras).

-When the camera sensor used is smaller than the lens diameter, the angle of view we get will be narrower.
+When the camera sensor is smaller than the lens diameter, the angle of view we get will be narrower.

 Well, this multiplier or crop factor varies according to the size of the sensor.